 This chapter describes the operation of the Core-Local Interruptor (CLINT).
-The E31 Core Complex CLINT complies with The RISC-V Instruction Set Manual, Volume II: Privileged Architecture, Version 1.10.
+The E76 Core Complex CLINT complies with The RISC-V Instruction Set Manual, Volume II: Privileged Architecture, Version 1.10.

-Figure 65: CLINT Block Diagram
+Figure 85: CLINT Block Diagram

 The CLINT has a small footprint and provides software, timer, and external interrupts directly to the hart.

-In addition, there are 16 local external interrupts that can be used for peripherals that require low-latency handling.
 The CLINT block also holds memory-mapped control and status registers associated with software and timer interrupts.